mindstorm8191/settlersandwarlords/README.md

   * Sulfur - sulfur can sometimes be found in pure form.
 Sulfur will be used in the production of rubber, bleaching paper, making explosives, and producing fertilizers
   * Sphalerite -  Sulfur-rich zinc.
 Advanced processing can also yield cadmium and yellow garnet dust  Gregtech requires an electrolyzer to extract the sulfur from the zinc
   * Lignite - Can be used as fuel, but not as effective as coal.
 Contains trace levels of coal, which can be washed out
   * Quartz - Crystals... ??
   * Quartzite
   * Rock Salt
   * Salt
   * Lepidolite
   * Spodumene
   * Ruby
   * Cinnabar
   * Soapstone
   * Talc
   * Glauconite
   * Pentlandite
   * Nickel
   * Garnierite
   * Cobaltite
   * Platinum
   * Sheldonite
   * Palladium
   * Iridium
   * Pitchblende
   * Uranium
   * Uraninite
   * Plutonium
   * Monazite
   * Bastnasite
   * Neodymium
   * Molybdenum
   * Wulfenite
   * Molybdenite
   * Powellite
   * Sapphire
   * Almandine
   * Pyrope
   * Manganese
   * Grossular
   * Spessartine
   * Pyrolusite
   * Tantalite
   * Barite
   * Certus Quartz
   * Diamond
   * Graphite
   * Olivine
   * Bentonite
   * Glauconite
   * Apatite
   * Galena
   * Silver
   * Lea
   * Lapis
   * Lazurite
   * Sodalite
   * Calcite
   * Beryllium
   * Emerald
   * Thorium

 Buildings
   * All buildings will have two separate upgrade routes; one to increase productivity (or storage, or at least something), the other to improve durability from attacks.
     Some productivity levels will require a minimum durability level (aka a roof over a workshop, for example).
   * All buildings will also have a tools level.
 Tools will need to be provided by a tool shop (the tool shop working based on highest demand) or higher level building.
 This way, specific tool types won't need to be tracked.
 Upgrading production levels of a specific building will increase the maximum number of tools that building can hold.
 Some buildings that share the same purpose may share tools, like if a building is added or removed.
 The player will be able to set a priority level on tools of each building, allowing some buildings to have priority of having more tools, over other buildings.
 The more tools a specific building has, the faster the jobs there can be completed.
 All tools wear our over time and need to be replaced.
   * Foresters hut - Working space for a forester.
 First levels will not require any resources (everything starts from needing wood anyway), and later levels will be for storing more chopped wood
   * Blacksmith - Turns metals into weapons & armor.
 Armies will be able to attack without equipment, but will do much better with it.
-  * Housing
+  * Housing - Places for your people.
+Used only for sleeping at first, but later will develop into more useful & robust units that can be invested into.
     * Tents - Quick & cheap temporary housing for individuals
     * Basic house - Offers housing for a single family
     * Stone house - Uses stone instead of wood for lower structures.
 Requires less resources to keep warm in winter time.
     * Need additional housing types, but no game incentive for more expensive units
   * Hops fields - requires wood to set up vine holding structures
   * Oast House - used later in game.
 Built to increase output of brewery by drying out hops before being cooked.
 Drying is done in the brewer building already, but a dedicated building for hops drying will increase production output.
   * Quarry - dedicated place to collect stone from.
 Some places will have better total supply than others
   * Mining Shaft - Central place to locate mineral ores from.
 Ores on a given map block will all be the same, but between map spots, ores will be fully randomized.
 Players will not know what ores will be there until they begin mining.
 Only certain ores will be minable at game start.
 Players will need pickaxes made of harder metals (or power tools) to mine later-game ores
   * Pottery Kiln - Building where pottery is fired at.
 Later setups week have a separate building for producing unfired pottery shapes.
 Pottery will probably be one of the earliest finished goods export for players.
 Will also make water transportation possible
   * Farmer's Shed - Small building used to store farming tools.
 All other farm related land will be for crops
   * Pastures - Fenced in areas for holding livestock of many kinds.
 Certain livestock will need heavier or smaller fencing setups.
 The type of fence used will be chosen from the field's menu, then transported and installed there.
   * Slaughterhouse - Place where animals are taken to be slaughtered for meats.
   * Smoking House - Place where meats are placed in order to turn them into jerky for preservation
   * Orchards - Places used to grow & care for trees.
 Trees will take a long time to mature, but once they do, will produce lots of food.